Skip to main content

 Description

-Japanese Language and Culture is designed for students with no previous knowledge of Japanese.
-Japan is one of the most dynamic nations in Asia and a major trading partner of Australia.
-Japanese is a key world language for cultural, economic, research and government interactions.
-Studying Japanese language, culture and society will expand your cultural and intercultural awareness and your ability to communicate effectively across cultural borders.
-It will also extend your global career opportunities.
-Through content and language integrated approach, focusing on aspects of Japanese culture, the subject also aims to develop basic communicative proficiency in the Japanese language.
+This subject is designed for students with no prior knowledge of Japanese.
+Japan is one of the most dynamic nations in Asia and a significant trading partner of Australia.
+Japanese is an essential world language for cultural, economic, research, and government interactions.
+Studying the Japanese language, culture, and society will enhance your cultural and intercultural awareness, enabling you to communicate effectively across cultural boundaries.
+This subject will also broaden your global career opportunities.
+Using a content and language-integrated approach, the course focuses on various aspects of Japanese culture while developing basic communicative proficiency in the Japanese language.

 Subject details